-Photographers work in a number of different industries and perform a variety of services with the images they capture with professional cameras.
+Photographers primarily capture images with professional cameras, and they're often responsible for editing these images using specialized software.
+These professionals can work in a number of different industries, and many are self-employed.
 While photography classes are available at many 2-year institutions, a bachelor's degree in photography provides the most comprehensive training for someone who is serious about this profession.

 Educational and Career Options for Photographers

 The extent of the education needed for a career in photography depends upon the individual's goals.
 Good technical abilities, knowledge of equipment and vocational training or an associate's degree might suffice for some positions at the outset of a career.
 A Bachelor of Arts in Photography provides more options for a career and for advancement; bachelor's degrees typically include art, business, marketing and other courses to round out one's education.
 A polished portfolio, which is often a requirement for graduation, is another benefit of a bachelor's degree program.

 Photographers can work in many different fields, so choosing a photography specialization while enrolled in school helps hone and develop unique photography techniques.
 Some specialization options include news photographer or photojournalist, fine arts photographer, commercial photographer and scientific photographer.
 News photographers take pictures of newsworthy events while fine arts photographers sell photographs as art.
 Commercial photographers use pictures in various media formats while scientific photographers take photographs used for scientific procedures.